Follow these Steps to email a friend or colleague a link to this information.

 Consent to Adoption

-Discusses State laws regarding the proper execution of consent when a child is placed for adoption.
+Presents an overview of state laws regarding the proper execution of consent when a child is placed for adoption.
 Consent refers to the agreement by a parent, or a person or agency acting in place of a parent, to relinquish a child for adoption and release all rights and duties with respect to that child.
 The topics covered include the persons who must consent to a child's adoption, the child's consent to his or her adoption, timeframes for consent, and guidelines for revocation of consent.
-Summaries of laws for all States and U.S. territories are included.
+Summaries of laws for all states and U.S. territories are included.

 Table of Contents